pradeep3sep/interviewquestion/README nextjs.md

 fetch(`https://...`, { next: { revalidate: false | 0 | number } })
 ```

+- `false` - Cache the resource indefinitely.
+Semantically equivalent to revalidate: Infinity.
+The HTTP cache may evict older resources over time.
+- `0` - Prevent the resource from being cached.
+- `number` - (in seconds) Specify the resource should have a cache lifetime of at most n seconds.

 **How It Works**
 - When you fetch data with `revalidate`, Next.js **stores it in the cache**.
 - After the specified time (in seconds), the cache **becomes stale**.